 1. Choose clothing the night before

-There's nothing worse than hearing the bus in the distance while your child is scrambling to find their favorite sweatshirt.
-Get prepared the night before by helping kids pick out every single item of clothing, from his shirt down to their socks and shoes (see No. 3 below) in advance.
+There’s nothing worse than hearing the bus in the distance while kids are still scrambling to find their favorite sweatshirt.
+Get prepared the night before by helping kids pick out every single item of clothing, from their shirt down to their socks and shoes (see No. 3 below) in advance.
 And make sure to check the weather forecast when doing so!

 2. Designate one place for clothes

-Once you prepare an outfit, you should put it in a designated place.
-That way, when morning hits, your child will know exactly where to go to find her clothes for the day.
+Once you prepare an outfit, have kids put it in a designated spot.
+That way, when morning hits, kids will know exactly where to go to find their clothes for the day.
 No more “Where’s my [fill in the blank], Mom?!” #iykyk

 3. Keep shoes organized

-You can waste a lot of time in the mornings by trying to sort through mismatched and disorganized footwear.
-To avoid this, you should have a designated shoe bin for each of your kids in your mudroom or hallway closet.
-You can also have your kids keep their shoes with the clothing they will be wearing the next day, so that everything is all in one place.
+You can waste heaps of time in the morning by trying to sort through mismatched and disorganized footwear.
+To avoid this, have a designated shoe bin for each child in the mudroom or hallway closet.
+You can also have kids keep their shoes with the clothing they will be wearing the next day, so that everything is all in one place.
+Genius?
+We think so.

 4. Make sure kids complete homework before bed

-Don't fall for the "I'll do it in the morning" line.
+Don’t fall for every child’s favorite “I’ll do it in the morning” line.
 Mornings are hectic enough before you add schoolwork into the mix.
-No kid does quality work while trying to race out the door.
+And no kid does quality work while trying to race out the door.
 Your best bet for getting things done the night before: Have a designated homework spot.

 5. Make lunches the night before

 This is a no-brainer, but the more you can do the night before, the better.
-Make sandwiches, pour drinks, prep snacks and keep everything in the fridge or a designated spot so you, or your kids, can grab them easily and get out the door on time.
+Make sandwiches, fill water bottles, prep snacks and keep everything in the fridge or a designated spot so you, or the kids, can grab them easily and get out the door on time.
 Not sure what to make?
 Check out these healthy school lunch ideas.

 6. Keep backpacks fully stocked

-You can also prepare your kids' backpacks the night before.
-Make sure that homework, supplies and permissions slips are all safely tucked away.
-And place backpacks next to the door so your kids can grab them quickly on their way out!
+You can also prepare kids’ backpacks the night before.
+Make sure that homework, school supplies and permissions slips are all safely tucked away.
+And place backpacks next to the door so kids can grab them quickly on their way out.

 7. Organize your own items

-You can be a good model for your kids by making sure that everything is in place on your end.
-To keep things running smoothly, you should organize all the items your family uses in the mornings in advance.
+You can be a good model for kids by making sure that everything is in place on your end.
+To keep things running smoothly, make sure to organize all the items you and the kids use in the mornings in advance.
 Do you know where your car keys are?
 Your phone charger?

-Bathing the night before can save your kids a lot of time in the morning.
+Bathing the night before can save kids a lot of time in the morning.
 And it lets them sleep more!